To REGISTER for the new year email us your name,surname, age and method of payment to firstname.lastname@example.org

 Your account will be active once your payment has been received.

 -Refer to your Term Dashboard for recent updates.

-GEDeducare students from the ages of 13, using the learning program require a parent/tutor to grade the students tasks to aid with their learning experience!
+GEDeducare students using the learning program require a parent/tutor to grade the students tasks to aid with their learning experience!

 *PDF Course Books and Task Books now available with the Tutor & Parent login.
 Here Tutors will find information regarding their term schedules and exam schedules.
 School terms: http://www.schoolterms.co.za/2016.html

 Tutor login: The login can be requested from email@example.com

 Special thanks to the Eliademy Team for the learning platform, supporting Education in South Africa!